canonical/snapcraft/manual-tests.md

 4. Run `snapcraft pull` again and notice the download is minimal.
 5. Wipe the cached apt data.
 6. Run `snapcraft pull` again and notice the download is as in `1.`.
+7. Run this test again, but run snapcraft on a partition separated from $HOME.